SRGSSR/pillarbox-documentation/public/specifications/monitoring/MONITORING.md

 - The `playback_duration` **MUST** be measured in wall-clock time, independently of playback speed adjustments.
 - The `stream_type` is present in status events only, as those can more closely match potential stream type changes when a live playlist is closed and turns into an on-demand one.
+- The `log` is informally defined so that any useful information can be added for investigation purposes.

 ### JSON Schema